RunestoneInteractive/RunestoneServer/pythonds/source/Trees/AVLTreePerformance.rst

-This derivation shows us that at any time the height of our AVL tree is equal to a constant(1.44) times the log of the height of the tree.
+This derivation shows us that at any time the height of our AVL tree is equal to a constant(1.44) times the log of the number of nodes in the tree.
 This is great news for searching our AVL tree because it limits the search to :math:`O(\log{N})`.